VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 Gear reduction from the motor would increase the resolution.
 The large arm motor ended up having much worse resolution even with microstepping implemented.
 In hindsight, having the motor drive the arm using another parametric pulley system with gear reduction would have resulted in slower painting speed but much better resolution.

 #### Don't Reinvent the Wheel
 Starting the project, we originally thought that every aspect of the project had to be original and designed ourselves.
-In reality, trying to design gears in solidworks is an unnecessary waste of time when some else on the internet has already done so and published their work for free.
+In reality, trying to design gears in solidworks is an unnecessary waste of time when someone else on the internet has already done so and published their work for free.
 Rather, our time is more well spent designing our own innovations.

 #### Add a Third Dimension
 Originally, both arms were going to be designed using only one dimension.
-However, the larger arm ended up getting a top which allowed for more stability in the small arm elbow piece that now had two contact points rather than one with barings.
+However, the larger arm ended up getting a top which allowed for more stability in the small arm elbow piece that now had two contact points with barings rather than one.
 The small arm as well as the large arm motor elbow ended up not being so rigid because of the lack of a "3rd dimension."

 ## Electrical Design
 The three actuating devices (motors and solenoid) of the robot are controlled via an electrical system consisting of a central microcontroller, motor-interfacing breakout board, and power system.
 The overall wiring between the devices are shown below.